 - Estimating strawberries for the puree: About 10 oz of fresh strawberries will make about 1 cup of strawberry puree.

-- Strawberry emulsion substitute: If you can’t find strawberry emulsion, you can substitute for a strawberry extract at a one to one ratio.
+- Strawberry emulsion substitute: If you can't find strawberry emulsion, you can substitute it for a strawberry extract at a one-to-one ratio.

 - Testing for doneness: Although tempting to wait until the toothpick comes out clean, doing so will likely lead to over-baking your cake.
 Instead, you want your toothpick to come out without any raw batter and with some cooked crumbs still clinging to it.

-- The trick to bubble-free frosting: Although this frosting whips up relatively smooth, you can beat out any air bubbles that might have worked their way in by beating the frosting on low for about 5 minutes.
+- The trick to bubble-free frosting: Although this frosting whips up relatively smooth, you can beat out any air bubbles by beating the frosting on low for 5 minutes.

-- Making this cake for a crowd: If you need more cake, simply double the recipe and bake it in a 9″x13″ at 350F adding 5-15 minutes to the bake time.
+- Sheet cake: If you need more cake, simply double the recipe and bake it in a 9″x13″ at 350F adding 5-15 minutes to the bake time.

 This easy strawberry crunch cake pairs a moist strawberry cake with a delicious vanilla buttercream frosting and a strawberry cookie streusel topping.